thunderrabbit/robnugen-journal-entries/2018/04/01state-of-my-life-address.md

 17. I got rid of my iPhone and now use a waterproof Android phone, (which was waterproof before any iPhones were waterproof.)
 18. running out of steam in this SOML.
+19. Oh, I have been using [Complice](https://complice.co/?r=pgej30cphu) to get stuff done.
+It is thanks to Complice that I remembered I need to write an SOML today.